sumitdotsquares/commercetools-plugin-api/README.md

-# e-Commerce example integrated with CommerceTools and Super Payment
+# CommerceTools and Super Payment Extension

 The application provides a basic e-commerce site integrated with CommerceTools and Super Payment.
 This is pulling a product catalog directly from Commercetools and taking advantage of Commercetools’s cart API when a user adds a new item to a cart.